akka/akka-persistence-jdbc/README.md

 ## Slick Extensions Licensing Changing to Open Source
-The [Typesafe/Lightbend Slick Extensions](http://slick.typesafe.com/doc/3.1.1/extensions.html) have become [open source as of 1 februari 2016 as can read from the slick new website](http://slick.typesafe.com/news/2016/02/01/slick-extensions-licensing-change.html), this means that you can use akka-persistence-jdbc with no commercial license from Typesafe/Lightbend when used with `Oracle`, `IBM DB2` or
+The [Typesafe/Lightbend Slick Extensions](http://slick.typesafe.com/doc/3.1.1/extensions.html) have become [open source as of 1 february 2016 as can read from the slick new website](http://slick.typesafe.com/news/2016/02/01/slick-extensions-licensing-change.html), this means that you can use akka-persistence-jdbc with no commercial license from Typesafe/Lightbend when used with `Oracle`, `IBM DB2` or
 `Microsoft SQL Server`.
 Thanks [Lightbend](http://www.lightbend.com/)!
 Of course you will neem a commercial license from your database vendor.